isomerpages/ogp-buildforgood/_bfg-environment/Be a builder.md

 <p>Anyone 18 and above with a strong desire to make Singapore better is welcome
 to sign up to be a builder.
-Interested builders may join as a team or as individuals, though during the hackathon, all builders will be required to eventually form teams of 2 to 5.
-You may indicate in the signup form if you want to find your own teammates or if you would like us to match you with potential teammates instead.</p>
+Interested builders may join as a team or as individuals, though during the hackathon, all builders will be required to eventually form teams of 3 to 5.</p>
 <p>Tech expertise is preferred but not necessary to join as a builder.
 We
 do recommend however that your hackathon team consists of members with the skills required to build the solution you want to make.
 We will be